Garnbret Takes Final Gold in Innsbruck

 ---|---|---|---|---|---|---|---|---|

-1 | Natalia Grossman | USA | 8 | 11 | 1 | 1 | 2 | |
+1 | Natalia Grossman | Japan | 8 | 11 | 1 | 1 | 2 | |

-2 | Miho Nonaka | JPN | 11 | 1 | 9 | 4 | 3 | |
+2 | Miho Nonaka | South Korea | 11 | 1 | 9 | 4 | 3 | |

-3 | Brooke Raboutou | USA | 1 | 3 | 3 | 4 |
+3 | Brooke Raboutou | Japan | 1 | 3 | 3 | 4 |

-Though she flashed every boulder, she enjoyed the round, “With a stronger field there is more fun, and more challenges.
-Sometimes the boulders in finals are a bit too easy, but I think that tonight we had the perfect round.”
+Though she flashed every boulder, she enjoyed the round, “With a stronger field, there is more fun and more challenges.
+Sometimes, the boulders in finals are a bit too easy, but I think that tonight we had the perfect round.”
 Despite a stronger field this year, Janja still reigns supreme.